-My spending habits were obviously out of control but I didn’t have any plans to curb them, so I went back to internet marketing chasing those guaranteed overnight success stories of ‘instant online paydays’!
+And I was starting to get worried.
+I knew my spending habits were out of control but I just didn’t have any plans to curb them.
+So of course I went back to internet marketing chasing those guaranteed overnight success stories of ‘instant online paydays’!

-I remembered my dream of making it big online so I dusted off all those old eBooks, software programs and memberships.
+When I remembered my dream of making it big online I dusted off all those courses, eBooks, software programs and memberships.
 I couldn’t get my AdWords account back, but there was always Bing and Facebook and PoF.

 I mean, I now had a big credit limit available again!

-No matter what I tried, I just couldn’t get any of the ‘guaranteed’ methods I’d bought to bring any decent money in.
+But it turned out to be nothing but a mirage.
+Seriously.
+No matter what I tried I just couldn’t get any of the ‘guaranteed’ methods I’d bought in those courses to bring me any decent money.

-I’d work on them furiously for a month.
+I’d work on them furiously for a month or sometimes even two!

 But I didn’t give away my dream of instant riches.

 Obviously internet marketing was a dead-end now, but the interwebs were full of other great advice about ‘foolproof’ ways to make money quickly…